 Equal opportunity counseling is also available to individuals who receive, or intend to receive, DOES services provided pursuant to Title I of the Workforce Investment Act of 1998 (WIA).

 The District of Columbia Methods of Administration (MOA) are enforced by the Department of Employment Services, Office of Equal Opportunity.
-A complete copy of the MOA may be obtained by contacting Brandon Wyatt, Equal Opportunity Manager, at (202) 671-0891 or firstname.lastname@example.org.
+A complete copy of the MOA may be obtained by contacting the DOES Office of Equal Opportunity at (202) 671-5821.